 States classify water bodies based on how the river, lake, or stream is primarily used.
+A popular swimming lake may have different water quality needs than a river that feeds a public drinking water supply or an important stream for sensitive fish species.
 These designated uses can include drinking water, recreation, and habitat for aquatic life.

 States then set water quality criteria, which describe the conditions a water body must meet to support its designated use.
 Guided by the EPA, states have developed criteria for a wide variety of pollutants and problems, including bacteria and nutrients.

-To protect healthy water quality, states set anti-degradation policies to make sure that water bodies can continue to support their designated uses.
+To protect healthy rivers, lakes, and streams, states set anti-degradation policies to maintain good water quality and ensure that water bodies continue to support their designated uses.

 Together, the designated uses, water quality criteria, and anti-degradation policies make up a state’s water quality standards.